Rensing-Lab/TAPscan-v4-website/README.md

 3. [Configuring a web server](#configure-web-server)

+TAPscan is written in the [Laravel PHP framework](https://laravel.com/), and everything (application and database) is run in [Docker](https://www.docker.com/) containers.

 ## First time setup

 If you would like to run your own copy of TAPscan with your own data, you can follow the following procedure.